clandeboye_160908_146_1024

 By Joseph Marovitch

 There is excitement when selling a house.
-Many people selling a property for the first time have the idea that the sign goes up in the front yard and the house sells the next day.
-I have news for them, selling a house is like a marathon.
+Many people selling a property for the first time have the idea that placing a sign in the front of the house will result in a sale the next day.
+The fact is, selling a home is like a marathon.
 It takes mental and physical preparation.

-It is true that a good real estate broker will perform most of the work such as listing the property, marketing and showing the property, organizing the open house, performing follow-up calls, preparing offers and counter-offers, facilitation of the notary, mortgage broker and inspector, and more.
+A professional and experienced broker will indeed perform most of the work, such as listing the property, marketing and showing it, organizing open houses, performing follow-up calls, preparing offers and counter-offers, and facilitating the notary, mortgage broker, and inspector, among other tasks.

 To sell a property, the seller must be flexible in their schedule.
 A broker with client or a client themselves can call to request a visit anytime.

-Many visitors to an open house will offer compliments but many will also insult the house.
+Many visitors to an open house will offer compliments, but many will also insult the house.
 Owners do not want to hear negative issues about their home.
 Funny as it may seem, though, the ones that say little, often, are not buying the house.
-The ones that say everything is wrong with the house, like the house but are attempting to set up a situation where they can purchase the house for as little as possible.
+The ones who say everything is wrong with the house, yet like it, are trying to set up a situation where they can buy the house for as little as possible.
 This tactic will not work with an experienced broker or seller.

-The third issue, which can be energy consuming, is the seller having to find a place to go every Sunday for two hours while the open house takes place.
-Most sellers do not mind leaving their home on Sunday for the afternoon, however, after a few weeks, not being able to sit on the couch, read a book or watch TV and eat popcorn on a lazy Sunday afternoon can be extremely annoying.
+The third issue, which can be energy-consuming, is the seller having to find a place to go every Sunday for two hours during the open house.
+Most sellers do not mind leaving their home on Sunday for the afternoon; however, after a few weeks, not being able to sit on the couch, read a book, watch TV and eat popcorn on a lazy Sunday afternoon can be highly annoying.

 To sell a home, be aware and be prepared to keep the house in show condition, have a flexible schedule so the house can be shown at a moment’s notice and plan a few Sundays with a walk in the park, a matinee movie or drinks at the local pub (beer and nachos!)